javierhf/technical-write-me/docs/index.md

 # Technical-Write Me
-!!! warning "Under construction"

-    This site is under construction. _Stay tuned!_

 ## Overview

-**Welcome to Technical-docs-me your place to read about technical writing.** You will find here articles about technical writing cooked from my experience in the field.
+**Welcome to Technical-docs-me your place to read about technical writing.** You will find here articles about technical writing freshly cooked from my experience in the field.

-**Techdocs-docs-me gas a double purpose** serve as my professional portfolio and my contribution to the community because I believe that by sharing knowledge we can build a better society.
+**Techdocs-docs-me has a double purpose:**

+* Serve as my professional portfolio
+* Contribute to the community with my experience.

-**Whether you're a technical writer professional or need some help with your documentation project,** I hope you find this place useful.
+**Whether you're a technical writer or an IT professional** needing some help with your documentation project, I hope you find this place useful.

 _Happy reading and documenting!_